cgwire/kitsu/docs/getting-started-advanced/README.md

 ## Simplify the global page

 You may need to reduce a task type column on a global page.
-For example, you may be only interested in layout and animation but not so much about the shipment for the client.
+For example, you may be only interested in layout and animation but not so much in the shipment for the client.

 Close to each task type name, you can click on the arrow
 ![Arrow](../img/getting-started/arrow.png) to unfold a submenu.